Halium/docs/supplementary/how-to-document.rst

 So what to do:

-1. Open up your browser and head over to the :doc:`hardware_enablement` page.
+1. Open up your browser and head over to the :doc:`hardware-enablement` page.
 2. Open up the same page in your editor
 3. Insert missing info and submit your changes
-4. If you find a part without it's own sub page, you might want to create one, head over to Step 6 for that!
+4. If you find a part without its own subpage, you might want to create one.
+Head to the next step for that.

 Create pages for undocumented hardware